Janky-Jingle-Crew/SouthPoleLevitator/README.md

 To levitate the tree:

 1. Place the tree away from the driver board.
-2. Place the driver board on a flat surface, and plug in the USB-C cable.
+2. Place the driver board on a flat, nonmagnetic surface, and plug in the USB-C cable.
 Note that the board needs to be level when it gets power for the correct calibration.
 If the tree is too close, this will also affect the calibration.
 The calibration is complete once you hear a short beep from the coils.
 The status LED should also start blinking.
 3. Hold the tree a few centimeters over and lower it slowly, trying to keep it centered and pointed straight up.
 4. The rest is a balance between keeping the tree centered, and holding it with a loose enough grip.
 The tree needs to have the freedom to find the center itself, while also being prevented from sticking to either of the four base magnets.